Best mountain bike helmets 2023 - top-rated head protection for the trail

 £275

-Ventilation-wise, there are 20 vents in total, but even without the chin bar fitted, it's not as well-ventilated as a regular open-face helmet.
+There are 20 vents in total, but even without the chin bar fitted, it's not as well-ventilated as a regular open-face helmet.
 That said, it does pretty well considering its purpose.

-- If you want to learn more about the Giro Switchblade MIPS helmet, take a look at the complete review
+If you want to learn more about the Giro Switchblade Mips helmet, take a look at the complete review.

 Specialized Gambit helmet